-The members of our nominating and corporate governance committee are Ms. George and Dr. Ross.
-Dr. Ross is the chair of the nominating and corporate governance committee.
-The nominating and corporate governance committee met five times during 2017.
+The members of our nominating and corporate governance committee are Mr. Bate and Ms. George.
+Mr. Bate is the chair of the nominating and corporate governance committee.
+The nominating and corporate governance committee met two times during 2018.
 The nominating and corporate governance committee's responsibilities include:

-- identifying individuals qualified to become members of our Board of Directors; - recommending to our Board of Directors the persons to be nominated for election as directors and to each committee of our Board of Directors; - developing and recommending corporate governance principles to the Board of Directors; and - overseeing periodic evaluations of the Board of Directors.
+- identifying individuals qualified to become members of our Board of Directors; - · recommending to our Board of Directors the persons to be nominated for election as directors and to each committee of our Board of Directors; - reviewing and making recommendations to the Board of Directors relating to management succession planning; - · developing and recommending corporate governance principles to the Board of Directors; and - overseeing periodic evaluations of the Board of Directors.

 We believe that the composition of our nominating and corporate governance committee meets the requirements for independence under current Nasdaq listing standards and SEC rules and regulations.
-Our Board of Directors has determined that Ms. George and Dr. Ross are independent as independence is currently defined in applicable Nasdaq listing standards.
+Our Board of Directors has determined that Mr. Bate and Ms. George are independent as independence is currently defined in applicable Nasdaq listing standards.